[Pre-Registration] Tarion-Approved: Site Supervision: Project Management & Scheduling

 If you need to cancel yourself from a course and it is:

-- More than 7 days prior to the first day of the course, you will receive a full refund less a $75 + HST administration fee
+- More than 7 days prior to the first day of the course, you will receive a full refund or transfer credit less a $75 + HST administration fee.

-- Less than 7 days prior to the first day of the course, you will receive a refund of 50% of your registration fee
+- Less than 7 days prior to the first day of the course, you will receive a refund or transfer credit of 80% of your registration fee.

 Cancellations must be received by phone or email.